deloma-de/primefaces-mobile/README.md

 There are many mobile optimized renders of existing PrimeFaces component such as  _SelectOneMenu_ ,  _DataTable_  and many more.

 ## Changes

+### 11.0

+- adapted Java classes to PrimeFaces 11.0 changes
+- removing build in Font-Awesome resource rendering in HeadRenderer

 ### 10.0